Bridging Sequence-Structure Alignment in RNA Foundation Models

 arXiv Detail & Related papers (2024-10-17T17:20:24Z) - RNACG: A Universal RNA Sequence Conditional Generation model based on Flow-Matching [0.0]

-We develop a universal RNA sequence generation model based on flow matching, namely RNACG.
+We propose RNACG (RNA Generator), a universal framework for RNA sequence design based on flow matching.

 We introduce the first comprehensive RNA benchmark BEACON (textbfBEnchmtextbfArk for textbfCOmprehensive RtextbfNA Task and Language Models).